What is voluntary early retirement?

 Pensions increases will apply to your benefits in payment.

-However, if you have retired before age 55 from the 1995 section, the payment of the increase is delayed until your 55th birthday when you will receive the full pensions increase which would have been applied in the intervening years.
+However, if you have retired voluntarily before age 55 from the 1995 section, the payment of the increase is delayed until your 55th birthday when you will receive the full pensions increase which would have been applied in the intervening years.
+From age 55 your pension is paid at a revised rate reflecting all increases from your retirement date.

 Returning to work

 Yes.
-You will need to take a break in service.
-If you are retiring from either the 1995/2008 section or the 2015 scheme you are required to take a break of at least one day.
+You will need to take a break in service if you are retiring fully from either the 1995/2008 section or the 2015 scheme.
+A break of at least one day is needed.
+If accessing benefits on partial retirement/draw down no break in service is needed.

-If you are returning to work following retirement from the 1995 section and have taken the one day break, you are also restricted to working for no more than 16 hours per week during the first calendar month of your NHS re-employment.
+If you are returning to work following retirement from the 1995 section in Northern Ireland and have taken the one day break, you are also restricted to working for no more than 16 hours per week during the first calendar month of your NHS re-employment.
+The 16 hour rule is currently suspended until 31 March 2024.

 This restriction does not apply in the 2008 section or the 2015 scheme.
 Please refer to our guidance on returning to work after retirement.